sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>serd</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A lightweight C library for RDF syntax
+Short desc    : A lightweight C library for RDF syntax
 URL          : http://drobilla.net/software/serd/
-Лицензия     : ISC
+License      : ISC
-Описание     : serd is a lightweight C library for RDF syntax which supports reading and
+Descript     : serd is a lightweight C library for RDF syntax which supports reading and
              : writing Turtle, TRiG, NTriples, and NQuads.
              :
              : Serd is suitable for performance-critical or resource-limited applications,